By Don Chaddock, Inside CDCR editor

-On April 13, 1918, an inmate was transferred to San Quentin from the Los Angeles County Jail.
-Dr. Stanley later pinpointed this inmate as the one who introduced the deadly virus into the prison.
+On April 13, 1918, an incarcerated person was transferred to San Quentin from the Los Angeles County Jail.
+Dr. Stanley later pinpointed this individual as the one who introduced the deadly virus into the prison.
 Commonly called Spanish flu, it was the first of two pandemics of the H1N1 virus.
 The second pandemic was in 2009 with what’s known as swine flu.

 At one point during that first outbreak, “about one-half of the prison population of 1,900 men was ill.”

-During the peak of the outbreak, the number of inmates seeking treatment quadrupled in a two-day period.
-When normally 150 to 200 inmates sought medical help on any regular day, the first day of the peak saw 700 and the second day saw 750 showing up for help.
+During the peak of the outbreak, the number of incarcerated people seeking treatment quadrupled in a two-day period.
+When normally 150 to 200 sought medical help on any regular day, the first day of the peak saw 700 and the second day saw 750.
 The sheer volume overwhelmed the small prison staff.

 “They should have been placed in the hospital but it was impossible to put them there on account of lack of facilities,” Dr. Stanley wrote.
 “They were allowed to stay in the open air and were not permitted to go to their cells until evening because it was believed that this unusual disease might be increased by confinement in stuffy rooms during the day.”